COVID-19 - information and guidance for social, community, and residential care settings

 Returning to work

-Risk assessing return to work
+Risk assessing return to work when symptoms persist

-Line managers should risk assess return to work and consider redeploying some staff members until 10 days after their symptoms started.
-If staff did not have symptoms, this would be 10 days after the day of their first positive test.
+- if staff did not have symptoms, this would be 10 days after the day of their first positive test.

-This may apply to staff who work with individuals at higher risk of serious illness despite vaccination.
+This may apply to staff who work with individuals at higher risk of serious illness, despite vaccination.

 Continue to support professional visits.
 These can be essential to wellbeing.